Skip to nav Skip to content

 Other initiatives to progress the treatment of endometrial cancer include exploring ways to detect it before symptoms develop, including studying genetic risk factors and new biomarkers.
 Treatment methods, such as using molecular subtypes to determine the best treatment options, employing targeted therapies, and testing treatment combinations, also allow us to advance our understanding and standard of care for endometrial cancer.

 Clinical trials continue to push the needle forward in discovering and studying revolutionary drugs and treatments.
-Moffitt remains an active participant in these trials, giving our patients access to the most treatment options.
+Moffitt will continue to drive research breakthroughs, giving patients access to the most advanced treatment options.

-Moffitt is the only Florida–based National Cancer Institute (NCI) Designated Cancer Center.
-Our patients are cared for by a multidisciplinary team of experts in their fields, from gynecologic oncologists to medical oncologists, radiologists, fertility preservation specialists and more.
-Our tumor board meets weekly to evaluate patients and collectively determine individualized treatment plans.
+Moffitt is Florida's only National Cancer Institute (NCI) Designated Cancer Center.
+Our patients are cared for by a cohesive team of experts in their fields, from gynecologic oncologists to medical oncologists, radiologists, fertility preservation specialists, and more.
+This team meets weekly to evaluate patients and collectively determine individualized treatment plans.
 Moffitt is the best place for cancer care in Florida, with patient outcomes up to four times higher than the national average.